 - 1,2,3H relies on an intimate interplay between theory and experiment.
 Theory and computation provide fundamental insights and link the various experimental groups.
 For example, highly sensitive and selective experiments on gas-phase clusters allow benchmarking the state-of-the-art computational methods dealing with nuclear quantum effects, which can then be applied to predict materials with explicit tritium content, and to more complex systems.

 - The introduction of “lab-on-a-chip” technology offers a new approach to current radiochemical challenges, allows the combination of different functionalities on a single chip, and promotes the networking of traditional scientific disciplines.
 Tailor-made microfluidic devices (analytical chemistry) are key in developing improved tritium-detection strategies (radiochemistry), pave new catalytic synthesis pathways to radioactively labelled tracer drugs (organic chemistry), and open up the possibility of isomer-specific identification of solution-phase reaction intermediates using gas-phase ion spectroscopy (physical chemistry).

-- 1,2,3H will recruit internationally.
+- 1,2,3H recruits internationally.
 All doctoral researchers are encouraged to do research stays abroad and to actively participate in international conferences.
-Mercator fellowships will be established to intensify long-term collaborations.
+Mercator fellowships are established to intensify long-term collaborations.